-At least one option must always be non-regulatory.
-Remember that a rigorous impact analysis must always pose the status quo as the benchmark policy option.
+At least one option other than the status quo must always be non-regulatory - would an advertising campaign achieve many of the same outcomes, or can changes to expenditure influence behaviour?
+Remember that a rigorous cost-benefit analysis must always pose the status quo as the benchmark policy option.

-Non-viable options should only be incorporated into your RIS if they have been canvassed publicly.
+Non-viable options should only be incorporated into your Impact Analysis if they have been canvassed publicly.

 Give careful thought to reassuring the decision maker that you haven't missed a viable policy option during your analysis.
-A thorough and broad-based consultation process inviting affected groups to discuss the issues can often settle that question (see RIS Question 5 for more information).
+A thorough and broad-based consultation process inviting affected groups to discuss the issues can often settle that question (see Question 5 for more information).

 Above all, keep in mind, presenting one option as a fait accompli is not acceptable.
 There must always be analysis of the no regulation or status quo option as a benchmark, unless your proposed policy approach is an election commitment.
-When this is the case, the Government has already committed itself to one policy approach in a public and accountable way and no alternative options need therefore be considered.
+When this is the case, the Government has already committed itself to one policy approach in a public and accountable way and no alternative options need be considered.